By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 computations.
 The first does some computation, resulting in a value

-, which is then used to complete the future f
+r, which is then used to complete the future f, by fulfilling

 As mentioned before, promises have single-assignment semantics.
 As